Chapters | Links |

 94 #47

 Troy Gillenwater and Jerry Dixon take a break at a Mani stone shrine.
-Jerry’s turquoise shirt may have saved him wandering into Bhutan!
+Jerry’s turquoise shirt may have saved him from wandering into Bhutan!

 94 #48